Clinton-Davis/focus_fitness/README.md

 #### **Create and Edit Blog Page**

-The create and edit blogs views share the same HTML file: blog_form.html The HTML is a form that has all the needed fields to fill out when creating or editing a blog.
+The create and edit blogs views share the same page: blog_form.html This page is a form that has all the needed fields to fill out when creating or editing a blog.
-The difference is when your creating a post the form is blank with ‘placeholders’ to guild you.
+The difference is when your creating a post the form is blank with ‘placeholders’ to guide you.
 When your editing a post, all the fields are prefilled with the data needed to edit.
+The information icon in the top right, has informatin about how to write a blog post.

 <details>
 <summary>Blog Create/Edit Wireframes (Click for image)</summary>